Hartstreet Oil: Noble's Acquisition Of Clayton Williams And A Production Analysis Of The Southern Delaware Basin

 Much of north and western Reeves is located in areas of higher Wolfcamp gas content.
 It also improves well pressures.
 Much higher percentages of oil are seen in the south and southeast.
 Depth of resource also changes.
 Loving and Lea counties see Wolfcamp depths of 11,000 feet.
 CWEI's acreage is between 9,000 and 10,000 feet.

 Noble provides a more specific look at the area with respect to percent oil garnered.
-The GOR map show why we have seen much less work done in the Wolfcamp along the red areas of Reeves.
+The GOR map shows why we have seen much less work done in the Wolfcamp along the red areas of Reeves.

 The biggest question about the Permian, and more specifically the Delaware, refers to production.
-Looking at longer term oil prices, we will continue to have issues associated with US production ramp ups.
+Looking at longer term oil prices, we will continue to have issues associated with US production ramp-ups.
 At $50/bbl oil, US production probably heads lower. $55/bbl stabilizes production, while $60 moves the needle higher.
 No matter what OPEC does, it will be difficult to move prices into the mid-$60s.
 Operators in the Delaware are feeling good about today's prices.
 Other plays probably need higher prices, but west Texas is set up well.
 To justify the NBL/CWEI deal, we will study the economics of the Southern Delaware.

 I pulled 212 wells in the Southern Delaware.